-Significant Accounting Policies and Significant Judgments and Estimates
+Critical Accounting Policies and Significant Judgments and Estimates

 Our discussion and analysis of our financial condition and results of operations are based on our consolidated financial statements and the notes thereto included elsewhere in this Annual Report on Form 10-K, which have been prepared in accordance with accounting principles generally accepted in the United States.
-The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reported periods.
-On an ongoing basis, we evaluate our estimates and judgments for changes in facts and circumstances, including those related to revenue recognition, contract research accruals, measurements of the PIPE Warrants liability and estimated Settlement Liability, and stock-based compensation.
+The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, the assessment of our ability to continue as a going concern, and the reported amounts of revenues and expenses during the reported periods.
+On an ongoing basis, we evaluate our estimates and judgments for changes in facts and circumstances, including those related to revenue recognition, clinical trial costs and contract research accruals, and estimates of our capital requirements over the next twelve months from the date of issuance of the annual consolidated financial statements.

 We base our estimates on historical experience and various other assumptions that we believe to be reasonable under the circumstances.
 Material changes in these estimates could occur in the future.
-Changes in estimates are recorded in the period in which they become known.
-Actual results may differ from our estimates if past experience or other assumptions do not turn out to be substantially accurate.
-During the year ended December 31, 2018, there were no material changes to our critical accounting policies as reported in our Annual Report on Form 10-K for the year ended December 31, 2017, which we filed with the SEC on March 13, 2018, except as set forth below:
+Changes in estimates are recorded or reflected in our disclosures in the period in which they become known.
+Actual results could differ from those estimates if past experience or other assumptions do not turn out to be substantially accurate.
+Our significant accounting policies are described in the notes to our consolidated financial statements appearing elsewhere in this Annual Report on Form 10-K.